-The Offering was led by Numus Capital Corp., a private company controlled by a director and officer of the Company.
-In connection with the Offering, the Company paid a finder's fee comprised of common shares equal to 7.5% of the gross proceeds received by the Company from the sale of the units plus warrants entitling Numus Capital Corp. to purchase the number of shares in the Company that is equal to 7.5% of the units sold by Numus Capital Corp. as part of the Offering.
-This resulted in the issuance of 171,563 common shares of the Company and 171,563 warrants of the Company to Numus Capital Corp.
-The shares issued to Numus Capital Corp. were valued at \$66,910 and the warrants were valued at \$29,166.
+The private placement was led by Numus Capital Corp. ("Numus Capital"), a private company controlled by a director and officer of the Company.
+In connection with the private placement, the Company paid a finder's fee comprised of common shares equal to 7.5% of the gross proceeds received by the Company from the sale of the units plus warrants entitling Numus Capital to purchase the number of shares in the Company that is equal to 7.5% of the units sold by Numus Capital as part of the private placement.
+This resulted in the issuance of 171,563 common shares of the Company and 171,563 warrants of the Company to Numus Capital.
+The shares issued to Numus Capital were valued at \$66,910 and the warrants were valued at \$29,166.